dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 Methods that modify the state of the ledger have responses that comprise transaction indices as part of the response in the success case.
 Such a transaction index is an index into the chain of transactions that have been made for this ledger and therefore refers a specific block created for this ledger.

-The response size for messages sent to a canister is constrained currently at 2MB.
-For requests that could result in larger response messages, the caller needs to ensure to constrain the input accordingly so that the response remains below the maximum allowed size, e.g., not query too many token ids in one batch call.
+The response size for responses to messages sent to a canister smart contract on the IC is constrained to a fixed constant size.
+For requests that could result in larger response messages, the caller SHOULD ensure to constrain the input accordingly so that the response remains below the maximum allowed size, e.g., not query too many token ids in one batch call.
 If the maximum size of a response is hit, the ledger canister traps.
 The ledger SHOULD make sure that the response size does not exceed the permitted maximum *before* making any changes that might be committed to replicated state.

+Each defined Candid type is only presented once in the text upon its first use in a method.

 ### icrc7_collection_metadata